top of page

 It’s all about the money

-It is for 95% of my clients and it most certainly is for me.
-I am the child of parents who survived the great depression (please don’t do the math on my age) and was raised in lower middle income America.
-I know the value of a dollar.
-So, when a client ask what a project is going to cost.
-I understand them completely.
-“It all about the money”.
+It is for 95% of my clients, and it most certainly is for me as well.
+I am the child of parents who endured the hardships of the Great Depression—please don’t do the math on my age—and I was raised in lower middle-income America.
+This background has instilled in me a profound understanding of the value of a dollar and the significance of financial considerations in any project.
+So, when a client approaches me with inquiries about the cost of a project, I empathize with their concerns completely.
+At the core of their questions lies a fundamental truth: “It’s all about the money.”

-A good architect/designer will have a process they go through with their clients that covers all the proverbial bases.
-Programing, concept design, development design, construction documents and construction administration.
-All these phases have project value.
-The key from the client’s perspective and ultimately cost saving up front or on the backend is to understand what each service provides.
-Have your design professional explain each service and what will be provided and what are the ramifications if they are not included.
-Once you understand each step as an informed consumer there may be opportunities to opt out of some services.
-Depending on your construction experience level and/or your ability and desire to provide more time to the project by research or being the “gofer” you can save on the design budget.
+A good architect or designer will have a well-defined process they follow with their clients, ensuring that all the proverbial bases are covered.
+This process typically includes programming, concept design, development design, construction documents, and construction administration.
+Each of these phases adds value to the project.
+From the client’s perspective, it is crucial to understand what each service entails and how it can ultimately lead to cost savings, either upfront or on the backend.
+Clients should have their design professional explain each service in detail, including what will be provided and the potential ramifications of excluding certain elements.
+Once you grasp the significance of each step as an informed consumer, you may discover opportunities to opt out of some services.
+Depending on your level of construction experience and your willingness to invest additional time into the project—whether through research or by taking on the role of a “gofer”—you can potentially save hundreds or even thousands of dollars from the design budget.

 Comments